EOSVR/EOSVR/README.md

 Because all users can see the contract, everyone can check contract and prove their profit.

-EOSVR use contract to validate revenge and audit.
+EOSVR use contract to validate comment and trial.

 #### Conclusion